-Our 2022 total turnover is 19.3% compared to 14.9% in 2021 which is consistent with external labour market observations.
-Our 2022 voluntary turnover rate is 14.7%, an increase from 11.2% in the previous year.
+Our 2022 total turnover is 19.3% compared to 14.9% in 2021 which is consistent with external labour market observations.(4)(5) Our 2022 voluntary turnover rate is 14.7%, an increase from 11.2% in the previous year.(4)(6) We have begun to see early indications of stabilization in our voluntary turnover rate.
 While there has been movement across our team throughout the year, our continued investment in our talent positions CIBC as an attractive employer.